Pawsey-Internships/pawsey-interns-resources/README.md

 You can choose the Jupyter Docker image most suited for your project from this [list](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html)

 <a name="storing-variables-in-jupyter-notebook"></a>
+#### Installing Additional Python Packages to a Jupyter Notebook
+Please inspect this [Video Demo](https://youtu.be/S_I2e1fwcAA) to see how to install additional Python packages in your *.sif file for Juypyter Notebook; where you may be encountering an OSError when trying to use other methods to accomplish this.

+<a name="storing-variables-in-jupyter-notebook"></a>
 #### Storing Variables in Jupyter Notebook :floppy_disk::ringed_planet:
 When you run computationally intensive code in your Jupyter Notebook, it unnecessarily uses up resources, when you re-run it every time, in order to run subsequent code.
 Therefore, it is recommended to save intermediary results.
 One option would be to save your intermediate output to file, and re-load it when continuing your work.
 Another option which does not require storing to file, is introduced in this tutorial.
 The ipython feature used is called [StoreMagic](https://ipython.readthedocs.io/en/stable/config/extensions/storemagic.html).\
 Using Store Magic with Jupyter Notebook is demonstrated in our [tutorial](https://youtu.be/uT-EBq-kdvY).\